syiming/testbed/docs/source/support/gcp.md

 Based on [Training transformer on Cloud TPU (TF 2.x)](https://cloud.google.com/tpu/docs/tutorials/transformer-2.x), we provide the following instructions.
 We are going to:

-* Create VM, bucket and TPU instance.
+* Create VM, bucket, and TPU instance.
-* Run a ML program (training transformer) on VM, accelerated by TPU and store results to buckets.
+* Run an ML program (training transformer) on VM, accelerated by TPU, and store results to buckets.
 * Shut down TPU and VM automatically.

 ### Creating a VM